What is an Annotated Bibliography?

 As a general rule, annotations should be about 4 to 6 sentences long (150–250 words).

 Let Wordvice help you submit a perfect bibliography!

 Whether you have to write an annotated bibliography as a stand-alone assignment, to impress a selection committee for a graduate or PhD program, or whether it is part of a research study, our professional editors will make sure your source list is in line with the required format and impresses your professor, potential supervisor, or future reviewers and readers.
-Let them be your second pair of eyes so that you can submit your work for paper editing or manuscript editing, or get essay editing for your admissions documents and apply to the school of your dreams with confidence.
+Let them be your second pair of eyes and submit your work for academic editing services, including paper editing or manuscript editing, or get essay editing for your admissions documents and apply to the school of your dreams with confidence.